entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2017), Character 9; Castiello (2018), Character 9; Zhu Y. *et al*.
 (2022), Character 18; Brazeau *et al*.
 (2023), Character 12.Cui *et al*.
 (2023), Character 18; Lu *et al*.
 (2026), Character 18; Zhu Y. *et al*.
 (2026), Character 18.
 > - "galeaspedin" is a term to describe a unique histological structure found in the dermal bone of the galeaspids.
 This structure is characterized by acellular lamellar bone with its mineral arranged in cylindrical crystal bundles, forming three sets of orthogonal arrays.
 The term "galeaspedin" specifically refers to this distinctive arrangement and composition of bone tissue in galeaspids (Wang *et al*., 2005).
 > - The coding of *Eosteus* is 0, judging from the obvious difference from the galeaspid dermal skeleton.
 The same is for *Janusiscus*.
 The coding of *Megamastax* is 0.
 > - The coding of *Ruiyu* is 0.
-The coding of *Chiyu* is 0.
+The coding of *Chiyu chongqingensis* is ?.
+The coding of *Chiyu yunnanensis* is 0.
 > - The coding of *Lingyu* is 0.
 > - The coding of *Yipetalichthys* is 0.

 ### 19. Extensive pore canal network: (0) absent; (1) present.
 > Giles *et al*.
 (2015), Character 8; Choo *et al*.
 (2017), Character 257; King *et al*.
 (2017), Character 5; Castiello (2018), Character 5; Zhu Y. *et al*.
 (2022), Character 19; Andreev *et al*.
 (2022), Character 8; Brazeau *et al*.
 (2023), Character 5.
 Cui *et al*.
 (2023), Character 19; Lu *et al*.
 (2026), Character 19; Zhu Y. *et al*.
 (2026), Character 19.
-> - The coding of *Eosteus* is 0, judging from lack of pores or pore-like texture on the surface of the dermal skeleton.
+> - The coding of *Eosteus* is 0, judging from the absence of pores or pore-like texture on the surface of the dermal skeleton.
 The coding of *Megamastax* is 1.
 > - The coding of *Ruiyu* is 0.
-The coding of *Chiyu* is 0.
+The coding of *Chiyu chongqingensis* is 0.
+The coding of *Chiyu yunnanensis* is o.
 > - The coding of *Lingyu* is 1.
 > - The coding of *Yipetalichthys* is ?.